urda/nistbeacon/CONTRIBUTING.md

 execute the full test suite.

 Setting up your local environment can be a tough with some projects.
 This project aims to have a simple and quick environment setup process.

 You should already have configured a local `virtualenv` with `python 3` as the interpreter.
 Once you have your local `virtualenv` ready to go, simply install the full dev tool package using `pip`:

 ```bash
 pip install -r requirements-dev.txt
 ```

+If you have have problems installing `pycrypto`, you may need `python3-dev` or a similar library on your machine.
+For Ubuntu and other linux systems `apt-get install python3-dev` will usually set you straight.
+Once you have it installed try running your `pip install` command again. **If this still does not work** please add a note in this [GitHub Issue](https://github.com/urda/py_nist_beacon/issues/4) and then open a new issue!

 If you would like to verify your local environment, you can try testing the project with: